Engage with Your Partners

 - Yearly sales: $143 million (an uptick of 43%)

 Sarayu, Michelle, and Moira knew anecdotally that partners liked to work with companies that make things easier for them.
-But they had no idea how that preference would translate into faster deals and added revenue.
-They exchange kudos and hearty pats on the back, and move on to the next group in need of a community: employees.
+But they were thrilled to see how that preference also translated into faster deals and added revenue.
+Everyone wins!